 The unit of analysis used in this investigation is the justice-vote (i.e., each justice's vote in each case).
-The dependent variable is scored 1 for a vote consistent with the states' rights position and 0 for a vote consistent with federal supremacy.
-In cases involving constitutional challenges to state or local policies, this means a pro-states' right vote supports the state or local policy at issue, while a pro-federal government vote supports the litigant challenging the state or local policy as being in violation of the federal Constitution.
-In cases involving pre-emption, a pro-states' rights vote is anti-federal preemption, while a pro-federal government vote supports federal preemption of a state or local policy.
+The dependent variable is scored 1 for a vote consistent with the states' rights position and 0 for a vote in accordance with federal supremacy.
+In cases involving constitutional challenges to state or local policies, this means a pro-states' rights vote supports the state or local policy at issue, while a pro-federal government vote supports the litigant challenging the state or local policy as being in violation of the federal Constitution.
+In cases involving pre-emption, a pro-states' rights vote is anti-federal pre-emption, while a pro-federal government vote supports federal preemption of a state or local policy.
 In the context of the Commerce Clause, a pro-states' rights vote supports limitations on Congress's Commerce Clause authority, while a pro-federal government vote validates the congressional action at issue.
+For Tenth Amendment cases, a pro-states' right vote rejects congressional attempts to expand on its authority beyond those powers enumerated to it in the Constitution, while a pro-federal government vote authorizes the congressional action at issue.
+In cases involving the Eleventh Amendment, a pro-states' rights vote invalidates congressional attempts to abrogate states' sovereign immunity from federal lawsuits, either by striking down the congressional legislation at issue or by immunizing states from the remedies articulated in the congressional action, while a pro-federal government vote validates congressional actions serving to abolish states' sovereign immunity.
+In the context of conditional spending, a prostates' rights vote invalidates congressional attempts to attach conditions on the receipt of federal funds, while a pro-federal government vote endorses Congress's ability to set such conditions.
+For cases involving the Privileges and Immunities Clause, a pro-states' rights vote authorizes state legislation that sets residency requirements for, or restrictions on, access to state programs, while a pro-federal government vote supports the invalidation of these state policies.
 Because the dependent variable is dichotomous, I employ a probit model.
-To control for the non-independence of observations (the fact that there are, on average, nine observations for each case in the data) and to limit the effects of model misspecification, the model is estimated using robust standard errors, clustered on case citation (e.g., King 1998: 34).
+To control for the non-independence of observations (the fact that there are, on average, nine observations for each case in the data) and to limit the effects of model misspecification, the model is estimated using robust standard errors, clustered on case citation (King 1998, 34).

 In order to capture each justice's Ideology, I utilize the Martin and Quinn (2002) scores.
-These scores are based on a dynamic item response model with Bayesian inference and thus vary over time.8 To facilitate interpretation, I have standardized these scores by adding 4.332 to each ideal point; as such, this variable ranges from 0 to 7.784.
+These scores are based on a dynamic item response model with Bayesian inference and thus vary over time.12 To facilitate interpretation, I have rescaled these scores by adding 4.332 to each ideal point; as such, this variable ranges from 0 to 7.784.
 Higher scores on this variable reflect more conservative ideologies.
-Accordingly, the expectation is that this variable will be positively signed, example, Rose v.
-Rose (1987), Utah Division of Lands v.
-United States (1987), and Verizon v.
-Public Service Commission (2002).
+Accordingly, the expectation is that this variable will be positively signed, indicating that conservative justices are more likely to support state and local policies under challenge.